servicebinding/spec/README.md

 #### RBAC

-If the service provider's Secret (as defined in [Pointer to binding data](#pointer-to-binding-data)) is protected by RBAC then the service consumer must pass a Service Account in its `ServiceBindingRequest` CR to allow implementations of this specification to fetch information from that Secret.
+If the service provider's Secret (as defined in [Pointer to binding data](#pointer-to-binding-data)) is protected by RBAC then the service consumer must pass a Service Account in its `ServiceBinding` CR to allow implementations of this specification to fetch information from that Secret.
 If the implementation already has access to all Secrets in the cluster (as is the case with the Service Binding Operator) it must ensure it uses the provided Service Account instead of its own - blocking the bind if a Service Account was needed (according to the binding data) but not provided.

 Example of a partial CR: